 What supports are available?

-The facility is staffed 24/7 with housing supports, including floor coordinators and housing support workers.
+Horizons at 106 is staffed 24/7 with housing supports, including floor coordinators and housing support workers.
 Housing support services, with a focus on building long-term housing stability, include the following:

 • Individualized support plans